cisco/mindmeld/source/userguide/preprocessor.rst

 Implement the preprocessor
 --------------------------

-You can use the :class:`Preprocessor` abstract class provided by Workbench as a template for defining your own custom preprocessing logic.
+You can use the :class:`Preprocessor` abstract class provided by MindMeld as a template for defining your own custom preprocessing logic.

 The base class contains two methods: